szermatt/mistty/docs/source/contrib.rst

 - the version of Emacs you're running, taken, for example, from :kbd:`M-x about-emacs`
 - whether you're running Emacs in a window environment or a terminal

-**If you can reproduce reliably**, please include the content of the buffer :code:`*mistty-log*` into your report, as follows:
+If you can reproduce reliably, please include the content of the buffer :code:`*mistty-log*` into your report, as follows:

 - Enable logging with :kbd:`M-x mistty-start-log`
 - Reproduce the issue
 - Go to the buffer :code:`*mistty-log*`, copy its content and paste it into the issue.
 The log includes everything that you write to the terminal and everything that you get back from the terminal.
 Please make sure you're not including any private information, such as password - remove them if necessary...

-**If you cannot reproduce reliably**,
+If you cannot reproduce reliably,

 - go to :kbd:`M-x customize-option mistty-backlog-size` to set the backlog size to a large value, such as 50
 - use MisTTY normally, until the issue comes back
 - once it has happened again, immediately call :kbd:`M-x mistty-start-log`.
 The log will then contain entries for events that happened just *before* you called the command.
 - copy the content of the :code:`*mistty-log*` buffer, strip out anything private, and include it into the issue.

 .. _Issue tracker: https://github.com/szermatt/mistty/issues